inpcs2007/inpcs-tickler-essay/ri-chang-wen-ti-ji-jin.md

 AsyncLoggerConfigHelper.callAppendersFromAnotherThread\(\)

 ```
-public
- boolean
-callAppendersFromAnotherThread
-(
-final LogEvent
-event
-)
-{

-// TODO refactor to reduce size to
-<
+public boolean callAppendersFromAnotherThread(final LogEvent event) {
-= 35 bytecodes to allow JVM to inline it
+    // TODO refactor to reduce size to <= 35 bytecodes to allow JVM to inline it

-    final Disruptor
-<
-Log4jEventWrapper
->
- temp = disruptor;
+    final Disruptor<Log4jEventWrapper> temp = disruptor;

-if
- (temp ==
-null
-) {
-// LOG4J2-639
+    if (temp == null) { // LOG4J2-639

-        LOGGER.fatal(
-"Ignoring log event after log4j was shut down"
+        LOGGER.fatal("Ignoring log event after log4j was shut down");
-);

-return
+        return true;
-true
-;
     }

     // LOG4J2-471: prevent deadlock when RingBuffer is full and object
     // being logged calls Logger.log() from its toString() method
-if
- (isAppenderThread.
-get
-() == Boolean.TRUE
+    if (isAppenderThread.get() == Boolean.TRUE //
-//
-&
-&
- temp.getRingBuffer().remainingCapacity() ==
+            && temp.getRingBuffer().remainingCapacity() == 0) {
-0
-) {

         // bypass RingBuffer and invoke Appender directly
-return
+        return false;
-false
-;
     }
     // LOG4J2-639: catch NPE if disruptor field was set to null after our check above
-try
- {
+    try {
-        LogEvent logEvent =
+        LogEvent logEvent = event;
-event
-;

-if
- (
-event
- instanceof RingBufferLogEvent) {
+        if (event instanceof RingBufferLogEvent) {
-            logEvent = ((RingBufferLogEvent)
+            logEvent = ((RingBufferLogEvent) event).createMemento();
-event
-).createMemento();
         }
-        logEvent.getMessage().getFormattedMessage();
-// LOG4J2-763: ask message to freeze parameters
+        logEvent.getMessage().getFormattedMessage(); // LOG4J2-763: ask message to freeze parameters

         // Note: do NOT use the temp variable above!
         // That could result in adding a log event to the disruptor after it was shut down,
         // which could cause the publishEvent method to hang and never return.
         disruptor.getRingBuffer().publishEvent(translator, logEvent, asyncLoggerConfig);
+    } catch (final NullPointerException npe) {
+        LOGGER.fatal("Ignoring log event after log4j was shut down.");
     }
-catch
- (final NullPointerException npe) {
-        LOGGER.fatal(
-"Ignoring log event after log4j was shut down."
-);
-    }

-return
+    return true;
-true
-;
 }
 ```